Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 4 –

-Region 4, which is adjacent to St. Louis, has been seeing a steady increase in positvity rates since Nov 8., peaking at 16.4% Monday.
-The region dropped to 15.5% by Wednesday.
+Region 4, which is adjacent to St. Louis, has seen a dropping positivity rate over recent days after a continual surge.
+The region dipped to 14.3% Friday.

-Hospitalizations currently sit at 13 with ICU bed availability at 23% and hospital bed availability at 16%, which is below the 20% threshold from the Illinois Department of Public Health.
+Hospitalizations increased to 14 with ICU bed availability at 21% and hospital bed availability at 17%, which is below the 20% threshold from the Illinois Department of Public Health.

 Counties in Region 4 include Bond, Clinton, Madison, Monroe, Randolph, St. Clair and Washington.